HL7/fhir-qi-core/input/pages/negation.md

 }
 ```

-#### Documenting no members of an entire value set was performed for a given reason..
+#### Documenting no members of an entire value set were performed for a given reason.

 This is applicable when a measure criterion can be satisfied when none of the medications in a value set is administered for a specified reason.
 This can occur when the no treatment of the type included in the value set is appropriate.
 The approach provided allows systems to document using one profiled data instance that none of the activities in a particular value set were performed, rather than requiring documentation of multiple individual activities from the value set.